isabella232/puppetconf-edu-demo/quests/next_steps.md

 # Next steps

+What you saw here just a taste of Puppet.
+Ask us about the resourses and training options we offer for Puppet users at any level!

-Disconnect from the `webserver.puppet.vm` node and run our reset command to reset the demo for the next user.
+Finally, please take a moment to help us out by resetting this demo for the next user.

+If you're still connected to `webserver.puppet.vm`, disconnect:

     exit

+And enter the following command to reset the demo:

     reset_demo

-Use the *back* button to return to the beginning of the guide.
+Click [here](/) to return to the beginning of the guide.